smu-libraries/spaces/README.md

 ## Build

 1. Install [Node.js](https://nodejs.org).
-The project was developed using v7.0.0.
+The project is developed using v7.0.0.
 2. Set up the repository and build the site:

   ```